-The Company enacted in 2013 a policy on human rights that reflects the "Guidelines on Business and Human Rights" issued by the U.N., and corroborates and deepens the commitments already provided for under the code of ethics, the compliance program of Legislative Decree No. 231/2001 and the ZTC ("Zero Tolerance for Corruption") plan with regard to human rights matters.
+The Company enacted in 2013 a policy on human rights that reflects the "Guidelines on Business and Human Rights" issued by the U.N., and corroborates and deepens the commitments already provided for under the code of ethics, the organizational and management model adopted pursuant to Legislative Decree No. 231/2001 and the ZTC ("Zero Tolerance for Corruption") plan with regard to human rights matters.